ebi-ait/hca-ebi-wrangler-central/docs/SOPs/archiving_SOP.md

 ## Submit for Archiving

-1. Once the data files are uploaded the submission should be listed as **Valid.**
+1. Once the data files are uploaded, the submission should be listed as **Valid.**
-2. On the Submit Tab, click the Submit Button.
+2. On the _Submit_ tab, click the Submit Button.
-3. The submission will be marked as **Processing** as it maps the experimental graph.
+3. The submission will be marked as **Processing** as it maps the experimental graph
-4. One finished the submission with be marked as: **Archiving**
+4. Once finished, the submission with be marked as: **Archiving**
     1. **Please now poke your #hca-operations buddies to continue the process below by Archiving the Metadata to DSP.**